hassanzohdy/mongez-react-form/README.md

 ## Change Log

+- 1.5.25 (13 Nov 2022)
+  - Feat: when `validating` trigger callbacks returns `false` then the form will be marked as invalid and won't be submitted.
 - 1.5.20 (06 Nov 2022)
   - Added `formControl.element` to get the form control element.
   - Added `formControl.isChecked` to check if the form control is checked or not.